johowoo/FitnessAPP/README.md

 ### new functions
 * change UI of the ExerciseList
-* change ranks in currentWorkout  ？？？
 * select month & year in calendar //calendar
 * back to today in calendar   //calendar
 * finish & congrats page
+* allow to add sets records for days before
+* slide effects in swiping pics
+* change ranks in currentWorkout  ？？？

 * dropdown -> selection & input
-* slide effects in swiping pics
-* the main focus of exercise (chest/back ....)
+* the main focus of exercise (chest/back ....)??
-* allow to add sets records for days before
+* shadow of button in CurrentWorkout

 ### etc
 * consider the construct of the TabPage (whether display customWorkout firstly or not)